 Definition

 An objective definition of Non-metallic minerals can be given not by describing ‘what they are’ but by outlining ‘what they are not.
-Accordingly, Non-metallic minerals are defined as minerals that do not contain any metallic content within themselves.
+Accordingly, Non-metallic minerals are defined as minerals that do not contain any metallic content.

-In the periodic table, they are separated from the metals by a line that severs the table diagonally.
-Besides that, their structure mainly comprises of non-noble gases and halogens that are generally characterised by an ability to gain electrons quickly.
+The periodic table separates them from the metals by a line that severs the table diagonally.
+Besides that, their structure mainly comprises non-noble gases and halogens characterised by an ability to gain electrons quickly.

 Properties of Non-Metallic Minerals